vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/data-import/spark-writer.md

 ##### Database

-Spark Writer supports database as the data source, only HIVE is available for now.
+Spark Writer supports database as the data source, and only HIVE is available now.

 Player format as follows: